syncfusion-content/reactjs-docs/ReactJS/Overview.md

 #### Converting JSX to JavaScript with React

-When building with React, you can write plain JavaScript or in[JSX](https://facebook.github.io/jsx/).
+When building with React, you can write plain JavaScript or in [JSX](https://facebook.github.io/jsx/).
 JSX is a preprocessor that gives you a more concise syntax.

-which is easier and more readable, but it’s needs to be converted to plain JavaScript.
+which is easier and more readable, but it’s needs to be converted to plain JavaScript through gulp-react plugin.

 {% highlight js %}